Decoding the Latest Trends in Long-Term Disability Insurance Policies

 Prioritizing Mental Health and Wellness

-The significance of mental health has never been more recognized in the realm of long-term disability insurance than it is today.
+The significance of mental health in long-term disability has never been more recognized in the realm of long-term disability insurance than it is today.
 Insurers are increasingly acknowledging that mental health conditions can be just as debilitating as physical illnesses, leading to a shift in how policies are structured.
 This evolution in understanding has paved the way for more comprehensive coverage that includes mental health disorders, reflecting a societal move towards destigmatizing mental health issues.

 Expanding Wellness Benefits